andersabjorn/andersabjorn/README.md

 # Hi, I'm Anders 👋
 ### From Top Sales to .NET Developer

 I am 46 years old and currently reinventing myself.
-After 25 years in sales (Lokaldelen, Hitta.se, UPS, Dina Försäkringar), I realized that my discipline and drive could build something more permanent than just the next deal.
+After 25 years in sales (Dina Försäkringar, UPS, Hitta.se, Lokaldelen), I realized that my discipline and drive could build something more permanent than just the next deal.
 I am now channeling that energy into C# and .NET.

 **My Philosophy:**
 > "You don't have to be born a programmer.
 You become one through discipline and patience."